EasyCorp/EasyAdminBundle/Resources/doc/tutorials/configuration-reference.md

 Simplest Backend Configuration
 ------------------------------

-Useful only for creating backend prototypes in a few seconds:
+Useful only for creating backend prototypes in a few seconds (just define the `entities` option and list the fully qualified class names of the entities to manage):

 ```yaml
 easy_admin: